 No matter which way you start, you will likely let the two work off of each other to build your campaign.
 Then, when it comes time to create your ad copy, you have both the keyword list and the landing page content to work from.

 Planning your AdWords strategy is often the most challenging part of starting your first paid search campaign.
-Planning requires you to know your customer, define your business goals, and then complete the necessary preparations for your future ads.
+Knowing your customers, defining your business goals, and then preparing for future ads are all important aspects of running a successful campaign.
 While often time-consuming, planning a strategy for AdWords ensures you are getting the most out of your advertising dollars.

 Keyword, landing page, and ad copy take some time and thought to develop.
 In the coming blog posts, we’ll discuss each of these ad components in great detail.
-Stay tuned for more AdWords best practices in the rest of our blog post series; subscribe to our blog by filling out the sign-up form on the right-hand side of this page.
+Stay tuned for more Google Ads best practices in the rest of our blog post series; subscribe to our newsletter.